-- your child's name, date of birth and address - the name of the one school you are requesting this priority for - What precise support your child requires due to their specific needs - Why only this school can provide the support needed to meet your child's needs and no other can - What extra support or funding your child currently receives - You must attach supporting evidence from an independent professional, such as a medical specialist which confirms exactly what your child's needs are and why, in their view, only one school can meet that need.
+- your child's name, date of birth and address - what precise support your child requires due to their specific needs - why only our school can provide the support needed to meet your child's needs and no other school can - what extra support or funding your child currently receives - you must attach supporting evidence from an independent professional, such as a medical specialist which confirms exactly what your child's needs are and why, in their view, only our school can meet that need.
 Without this evidence, your child's needs cannot be considered.